MichaelSodeke/MichaelSodeke/README.md

 In 2020 I paid for and enrolled in Andrew Ng’s **Stanford** *Machine Learning Certification program*, where I learned how to implement supervised and unsupervised machine learning algorithms, such as linear regression, logistic regression and neural networks, as well as anomaly detection.
 The course was difficult and revealed how essential mathematics was in this field.
-This expereice further developed my interest in modeling complex systems: social, economic, biological, financial, etc. However, I was still confused about whether or not *Data Science* and *Machine Learning* were separate fields.
+This experience further developed my interest in modeling complex systems: social, economic, biological, financial, etc. However, I was still confused about whether or not *Data Science* and *Machine Learning* were separate fields.